What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 Ever play Disney Dreamlight Valley?
 Selling gems early on is a bad move.
 Trust me, I found out the hard way.

 As you start to work your way through the mines you’ll begin collecting Aquamarine, Topaz, and Emerald, among others.
 I recommend storing them all in your House Storage for now.
+Later, you can craft a Gem Polisher.
+This crafting table turns raw gems into more profitable jewels that you can sell in the marketplace.

 Try selling your gems individually and you’ll not only waste space on the stalls but you won’t see a great return either.
+Raw gems aren’t a great way to make money in Fae Farm.
+But don’t polish all your gems; you’ll need raw ones to gift to Azorians later.

 6. Make The Most Of Your Time

+In Azoria, days zip by in just about 20 minutes.
+Too quick, right?
 It clashes with the game’s cozy vibe and leaves you scrambling to tick off that daily checklist.

 My hot tip?
 Use that end-of-day screen to both high-five yourself for what you’ve done and to plan your game plan for tomorrow.